ewpratten/HowToComputer/README.md

 ![IMAGE UNABLE TO DISPLAY](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/img/compression.jpeg "compression")

-I will try to explain the algorithm in a way that is easier to understand.
+I will try to explain the algorithm in a way that is easy to understand.
 Let's start with three data points.
 Due to the 3:1 compression, these three points need to be made into one point.
 The way that I handle this is as follows.
 Let's say that these are the three points: *12, 15, 16*.
 The program then finds the average of the points and stores it in an [array](#arrays).
 In this case, the output would be *14.333*.
 <br><br>
 Now for the opposite.
 ```lua